 The Benders claimed 160 acres adjacent to the Great Osage Trail, which was, at the time, the only open road for traveling further west.
-Ma Bender (her real name was never known) and daughter Kate arrived the following Fall after Pa and John had built a cabin, a barn and a well on the land.
+Ma Bender and daughter Kate arrived the following fall after Pa and John had built a cabin, a barn and a well on the land.

-Kate’s self-proclaimed healing and psychic abilities became a big attraction for the inn.
-She distributed flyers advertising her ability to cure illnesses.
-She also conducted séances and lectured on spiritualism.
+Kate’s self-proclaimed healing and psychic abilities became a big attraction.
+She distributed flyers advertising her ability to cure illnesses, and she conducted séances and lectured on spiritualism.

 Upon entering the abandoned home, the search party noticed a horrible smell.
 They traced it to a trap door beneath a bed that had been nailed shut.
 They pried it open to discover a 6-foot deep pit beneath the house.
 The soil was soaked in clotted blood.